EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

-The first thing that we chaged was the return type.
+The first thing that we changed was the return type.
 Instead of `Task<ActionResult<IEnumerable<Model>>>`, the method now returns `Task<ActionResult<IEnumerable<ModelSpecification>>>`.
 We're going to use our new Resource Models as these endpoints' contract, so we need to make sure we are returning those.
 Next, we considerably changed the LINQ expression that searches the database for the vehicle model records we want.
 The filtering logic (given by the `Where`) is the same.
-That is, we're still seaching for vehicle models within the given make id.
+That is, we're still searching for vehicle models within the given make id.
 What we changed was the projection logic in the `Select`.
 Our Action Method now returns a collection of `ModelSpecification` objects, so we updated the `Select` to produce such objects, based on the records from the `models` table that match our search criteria.
 We build `ModelSpecification`s using the data coming from `models` records and their related `model_styles` and `model_style_years`.
 Finally, we asynchronously execute the query to fetch the data from the database and return it.

 Next, let's move on to the `GetModel` method, which handles the `GET /api/Makes/{makeId}/Models/{id}` endpoint.
 This is what it should look like: